willwh/osmf/apps/samples/plugins/AkamaiPluginSample/readme.txt

 C. Usage Instructions

-* IMPORTANT NOTE: Due to Flash Player security, you will not be able to load the plugins dynamically unless you run the sample app from a Web server or localhost, i.e., "http://localhost/AkamaiPluginSample.html".
+Select a plugin to load, and/or select a peice of media from the combo box.
+There are two sample RSS feeds, if you select these, the OSMF Syndication library will be used to parse and generate an object model used by the sample app.
+You can add a pre-roll for each item in the playlist by loading the MAST plugin before selecting an RSS feed.